maiklovenotwar/github-api-aggregated/README.md

 | `following` | Integer | Number of users being followed |
 | `created_at` | DateTime | Account creation timestamp |
 | `updated_at` | DateTime | Last profile update timestamp |

+#### Contributor Data Usage:
+- Contributors represent GitHub users who contribute to repositories
+- The `location`, `country_code`, and `region` fields are crucial for geographical analysis
+- A contributor can be both a repository owner and a contributor to other repositories
+- The same contributor data structure is used for individual users and organization owners

 ### Organization Data